-Sapphires are most popular in a wide range of blues.
+Sapphires engagement rings are most popular in a wide range of blues.
 However, they are available in a variety of colors, including purple, violet, green, pink, yellow, white, and more.

 Plus, sapphires are very hard and durable, right behind diamonds at a 9 on the Mohs hardness scale.
 This makes sapphires a great option for a ring that will be worn every day.

 In every color, they have a super vibrant, natural sparkle about them.
 They’ve enjoyed an increase in popularity after Prince William proposed to Kate Middleton with a sapphire ring that had formerly belonged to his mother, the late Princess Diana.

 Rubies are technically red sapphires.
 However, they’ve come to be considered an entirely separate class of stones.